Albert Orme: Biography

-After leaving the council he first began to suffer ill-health but proceeded to study overseas.
-After returning to New Zealand he settled in Auckland, where he became involved in Treaty issues and Māori land claims.
+After leaving the council he first began to suffer health issues but proceeded to study overseas.
+After returning to New Zealand he settled in Auckland, where he became involved and instrumental in Treaty issues and Māori land claims.
+He was also involved with Ngā Tamatoa- a Māori activist group that operated throughout the 1970s to promote Māori rights, fight racial discrimination, and confront injustices perpetrated by the New Zealand Government, particularly violations of the Treaty of Waitangi.
 He also did legal work, mainly for Māori and Pacific Islanders, in court on criminal matters.
-Orme often did not charge clients, though many paid him sums of money years afterwards.
+Orme often did not charge clients.
 He was also involved in the establishment of law courses in Māori land and Treaty issues at the University of Auckland.

 Orme contested the Panmure electorate as a New Zealand Party candidate at the 1984 general election.
 He finished third out of five contenders.
 He was one of the party's highest polling candidates nationwide.

-When ill health ended his career, he moved back to Rotorua.
-He died in Rotorua on 27 November 2008, aged 71.
+In later life he moved back to Rotorua.
+He died in Auckland where he was living with family on 27 November 2008, aged 71.
 He was buried in Rotorua Cemetery.

+Orme is of Ngāti Awa; Ngā Tamaoki, Te Arawa; Ngāti Tarāwhai, Ngāti Whākaue, Ngāti Pikiao.

+He is father to Simon Orme, Sara Orme (Photographer), Justin Macready.